Engine–generator: Applications

 Engine–generators are used to provide electrical power in areas where utility (central station) electricity is unavailable, or where electricity is only needed temporarily.
 Small generators are sometimes used to provide electricity to power tools at construction sites.

-Trailer-mounted generators supply temporary installations of lighting, sound amplification systems, amusement rides, etc. You can use a wattage chart to calculate the estimated power usage for different types of equipment to determine how many watts are necessary for a portable generator.
+Trailer-mounted generators supply temporary installations of lighting, sound amplification systems, amusement rides, etc. A wattage chart can be used to calculate the estimated power usage for different types of equipment to determine how many watts are necessary for a portable generator.

 Trailer-mounted generators or mobile generators, diesel generators are also used for emergencies or backup where either a redundant system is required or no generator is on-site.
 To make the hookup faster and safer, a tie-in panel is frequently installed near the building switchgear that contains connectors such as camlocks.
 The tie-in panel may also contain a phase rotation indicator (for 3-phase systems) and a circuit breaker.
 Camlock connectors are rated for 400 amps up to 480-volt systems and used with 4/0 type W cable connecting to the generator.
 Tie-in panel designs are common between 200- and 3000-amp applications.

 Standby electrical generators are permanently installed and used to immediately provide electricity to critical loads during temporary interruptions of the utility power supply.
 Hospitals, communications service installations, data processing centers, sewage pumping stations, and many other important facilities are equipped with standby power generators.
 Some standby power generators can automatically detect the loss of grid power, start the motor, run using fuel from a natural gas line, detect when grid power is restored, and then turn itself off—with no human interaction.

 Privately owned generators are especially popular in areas where grid power is undependable or unavailable.
 Trailer-mounted generators can be towed to disaster areas where grid power has been temporarily disrupted.